Master-PLC/FreDF/README.md

 We provide the running scripts to reproduce experiments in `/scripts`, which covers three mainstream tasks: **long-term forecasting, short-term forecasting, and imputation.** We also provide the scripts to reproduce the baselines, which mostly inherit from the  [comprehensive benchmark](https://github.com/thuml/iTransformer/blob/main/README.md?plain=1).

 🤗 Please star this repo to help others notice FreDF if you think it is a useful toolkit.
-Please kindly cite [cite FreDF](https://github.com/Master-PLC/FreDF#-citing-fredf) in your publications if it helps with your research.
+Please kindly [cite FreDF](https://github.com/Master-PLC/FreDF#-citing-fredf) in your publications if it helps with your research.
 This really means a lot to our open-source research.
 Thank you!

-🚩**News** (2024.12) FreDF has been accepted as a poster in ICLR-25.
+🚩**News** (2024.12) FreDF has been accepted as a poster in [ICLR-25](https://openreview.net/forum?id=4A9IdSa1ul).

 🚩**News** (2023.12) We add implementations to train and evaluate deep learning models within transformed domain (Frequency Domain) on three main tasks.